aspose-font/Aspose.Font-Documentation/net/what-is-font/Glyph/_index.md

 ## Kerning ##

 Speaking about glyph metrics, it is necessary to mention another term related to it, - **kerning**.
 Usually, the space between glyphs is equal by default, but some combinations would look loose if it was so.
-The example of such combinations are “LT”, “WA”, “YA”, etc. **Kerning** adjusts space between glyphs so the words in text would look smooth.
+The example of such combinations are `LT`, `WA`, `YA`, etc. **Kerning** adjusts space between glyphs so the words in text would look smooth.
 The picture below shows the difference that kerning gives.

 ![Comparison texts with and without kerning](Kerning.png)